-Here’s a guide to some of the different types of vegan-friendly drinks you’ll be able to get hold of in most Japanese supermarkets, convenience stores or vending machines.
+Here’s a guide to some of the different types of vegan drinks in Japan, which you’ll be able to get hold of in most Japanese supermarkets, convenience stores or vending machines.

 Obviously ingredients do vary from brand to brand, so I can’t 100% guarantee that all of these products listed below will be vegan, but this is just a list of suggestions of the types of drinks you should be looking out for!

 Quite conveniently, alternative milks have always been popular in Japan.
 The most ubiquitous is soy milk, which is sold in basically all supermarkets and convenience stores.
 Plain sweetened and unsweetened versions are the most common, but it’s also often sold in a myriad of different flavours.

 Peach, mango, cherry, apple pie, chestnut, red bean, roasted sweet potato, mixed fruits, banana, matcha, almond, coffee, tea and chocolate-flavoured soy milk cartons are pictured below!

 I tried a few of these flavours and especially enjoyed the roasted sweet potato, and the chestnut:

 I saw some pretty interesting flavours of soy milk, such as this amazake-flavoured one:

 And even this cherry blossom one!